 It is accessible only through the Seoul Museum, but entry is included with your ticket.

-The surrounding grounds have also been remodeled include perfectly manicured gardens and a sculpture pavilion with the best views of the Buamdong neighborhood.
+The surrounding grounds have also been remodeled including perfectly manicured gardens and a sculpture pavilion with the best views of the Buamdong neighborhood.

 Past the hanok buildings, there are a number of short hiking paths named after the natural elements.
 There are a few other historical and natural landmarks to be discovered along the way and lovely classical music playing from hidden speakers throughout your journey.